lmarkely/enron_fraud/README.md

 automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.

-**A:** The features used are 'salary', 'deferral_payments','loan_advances', 'bonus', 'restricted_stock_deferred', 'deferred_income', 'expenses', 'exercised_stock_options', 'other', 'long_term_incentive', 'restricted_stock', 'director_fees','shared_receipt_with_poi', 'std_from_poi','std_to_poi'.
-The
+**A:** The features used are 'exercised_stock_options' and 'bonus'.
-rationale is described in detail above.
-Briefly, features that are sum of other features are removed to minimize redundancy and correlation among features.
+In feature selection process, features that are sum of other features are removed to minimize redundancy and correlation among features.
 In addition, email address is removed as we are interested in quantitative input data.
 Furthermore, new features, 'std_from_poi' and 'std_to_poi', are created by dividing received and sent email messages to poi by total received and sent messages.
+However, scores from SelectKBest suggest that the above two features are the signficant features using p-value < 0.05 cutoff.

+Feature scaling was used because each feature has different value ranges.
+Without scaling, features with high value and/or variance may dominate over features with low value and/or variance.
+For SelectKBest, MinMaxScaler was used for feature scaling.
+Feature scores from SelectKBest is provided in Fig. 1.
+Features with p-value were selected for algorithm and model selection.
+The figure also shows that the new engineered features 'std_from_poi' and 'std_to_poi' have significantly lower F Score (1.7 and 1.2) than the top two features (6.7 and 5.0).
+Moreover, the p-value of these engineered features are very high at 0.19 and 0.27, suggesting that these features are not significant in the classification.
 Decision Tree was not used as it is prone to overfitting.
 Instead, Random Forest, which is a bagging version of Decision Tree ([ref](https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html)) was used in an attempt to avoid overfitting.
-SelectKBest was not used as it did not improved the performance of the algorithm in this case.

 **Q:** What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

-**A:** Logistic regression was chosen.
-Other algorithms evaluated include KNNClassifier, RandomForestClassifier, AdaBoostClassifier, Linear SVC, Kernel SVC, MLPClassifier, and GaussianNB.
-Logistic Regression has the best combination of F1 score, precision, and recall.
-GaussianNB has higher recall score than Logistic Regression during algorithm selection, but it has lower precision score.
-The other algorithms have lower F1 score, precision, and recall than Logistic Regression for this dataset.
+**A:** KNN Classifier was chosen.
+Other algorithms evaluated include Logistic Regression, RandomForestClassifier, AdaBoostClassifier, Linear SVC, Kernel SVC, MLPClassifier, and GaussianNB.
+KNN Classifier has the highest F1 score, precision, and recall among all algorithms evaluated.
+There is no clear pattern among different algorithm performance.
+One interesting observation is that implementing SelectKBest significantly improve the performance of most of the algorithm, except Logistic Regression and Linear SVC.
+The performance of KNN was significantly improved by SelectKBest.

 **Q:** What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your